johdavken/resintimer/README.md

 - If blank, Results sort by Time to empty.

-- Downcomer offset (minutes): Enter a per-layer offset to account for downcomer run-down time.
+- Downcomer offset (minutes): This is the time it takes to run down the amount of resin in the downcomer/mixer.

 - Offset is added to the calculated run-down time.

-- For line 9, leave at 0.
+- For line 9 you can effectively leave at 0.

 **3) Layer split**